 Removing an ignition interlock device

-Any Intoxalock certified service center can remove your device.
+Any Intoxalock certified service center (over 2,500 locations nationwide) can remove your device.
 You will schedule your removal appointment through Intoxalock's Customer Service department.

 You will receive a Certificate of De-Installation confirming you have had the device removed by an authorized service center.